digitalocean/pydo/README.md

 Instructions on creating an SSH Key can be found [here](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/)

 You are ready to run the script.
-First, `cd tests` and then run the following:
+Run the following:
 > ** Running the following Python script will create billed resources in your account **
 ```
-python3 poc_droplets_volumes_sshkeys.py
+python3 examples/poc_droplets_volumes_sshkeys.py
 ```